-For example they regularly check-in with their employees holding one to ones, especially prior to a scheduled review.
-They also integrate a 360-degree feedback in their performance appraisal which include employees’ self-evaluation as well.
-All of these activities lead to a rich data sources which ultimately power
+For example, they regularly check in with their employees holding one-to-ones, especially prior to a scheduled review.
+They also integrate 360-degree feedback in their performance appraisal which include employees’ self-evaluation as well.
+All of these activities lead to rich data sources.

 Skills gap analysis

 For HR, the skills gap analysis is a way to find out which skills and knowledge are lacking among the employees in the business.
 Of course, this strongly links to the learning and development aspect of the talent management cycle as well.

 - Real-time information or a snapshot of all the company’s skills at any given time

 - Examining individual employees key performance indicators (KPIs)

 - 360-degree feedback process whereby you determine the current skill set of your employees by gathering feedback from everyone who comes into contact with the employee